Tohby823/DSA-Project-Documentation-1/README.md

 ### 10. Customers Who Returned Items and Their Segment
 While the dataset does not explicitly track returned items, I used negative profit values as a proxy to identify customers likely associated with returns or loss-making orders.

 A total of 308 customers recorded negative profit, which could indicate returns, over-discounts, or shipping-related losses.
-These customers were found across all three segments—Consumer, Corporate, and Small Business—with a noticeable concentration in the Consumer segment.
+These customers were found across all four segments—Home Office (70), Consumer (60), Corporate (114), and Small Business (64) —with a noticeable concentration in the Corporate segment with a total of 114 returns.

 | **Customer_Name** | **Customer_Segment** | **Profit** |
 | ------------------ | --------------------- | ---------- |